|

 -

-The Sky & Telescope magazine has several articles relating to the Sun
+magazine has several articles

 available on their web site.
 One of these is on how to observe the Sun